-Self-sabotage is one of the most destructive patterns I see in LifePlan no matter who the person is, where they come from, what their background is, or what their work position is.
+Self-sabotage is one of the most destructive patterns I see in Next-Level Life no matter who the person is, where they come from, what their background is, or what their work position is.

 While so many people define self-sabotage as alcohol abuse, drug abuse, and over-eating, there are a bunch of other ways we self-sabotage.

-This weekend I will be racing at Daytona for the first time.
-Daytona I tell you!
+This weekend I will be racing at Daytona for the first time… Daytona I tell you!
 And while that’s incredibly exciting, I can tell you that I started to self-sabotage myself with some pretty cruddy thinking.